WilliamUW/ETHDenver2024/README.md

 ## Instructions

+Run in command line at project root:

+yarn install (if doesn't work, use npm install)

+yarn dev

+Deprecated instructions:

 copy .env.example as .env
-yarn install
-yarn dev